JayChenFE/Udacity/3_reactnd-myreads/README.md

 ## Features

 - Arranging books by categories
-- Move books between shelves
+- Moving books between shelves
-- search  and add books to the shelves
+- Searching  and adding books to the shelves
-- star ranking for the books
+- Ranking the books

 ## Notes

-- the star ranking datas are storaged in the localStorge of the Browser
+- The star ranking datas are storaged in the localStorge of the Browser